-If you’re one of those types who likes to write your way into your book and let it unfold naturally as you write in the style of E.L.
+Knowing the anatomy of a nonfiction book outline is vital for everyone.
+Even if you’re one of those types who likes to write your way into your book and let it unfold naturally in the style of E.L.
 Doctorow who famously said, “Writing is like driving at night in the fog.
-You can only see as far as your headlights, but you can make the whole trip that way,” then, adios, mi amour: you can skip this blog and go on to the next.
+You can only see as far as your headlights, but you can make the whole trip that way,” it’s helpful to know but then, adios, mi amour: you can bookmark this blog for later on and carry on to the next.

 However, if you’re more comfortable having an outline– markers that light the way along your nonfiction book project writing that define the larger sections and smaller sub-sections– stick around and put on the coffee!

-Having an outline gives you a marvelous visual spine or a road map to follow, meaning once you have the points written down in an organized fashion, all you have to then do is fill in the blanks.
+Having an outline and knowing the anatomy of a nonfiction book outline gives you a marvellous visual spine or a road map to follow, meaning once you have the points written down in an organized fashion, all you have to then do is fill in the blanks.